 Mixing business with charity creates a win-win setup for companies and nonprofits.
 During Christmas time, businesses can try several approaches:

-Without a doubt, the main thing is to show the effect of each purchase helping shoppers see how their buying makes a difference.
+Showing the effect of each purchase helps shoppers see how their buying makes a difference.

 Values shape how people shop during holiday seasons.
 In fact, 82% of customers like brands that share their values.
 If not, they look for other companies to buy from.
 Also, 74% of folks prefer to give money to charities in their area instead of worldwide causes.
 What’s more, 49% buy from brands that help local groups.